sneakybikimeh/CS2-Practice_GUI/README.md

 ### KNOWN ISSUES
-Lastly added commands aren't included into `practiceon`/`practiceoff` just yet.
+- Lastly added commands aren't included into `practiceon`/`practiceoff` just yet.
+- The usage of custom fonts in CS2 can break the layout of the GUI, I'm looking for a solution but different fonts can have different spacing which makes it odd to overcome.

 ### FUTURE UPDATES
 I'm currently working on this set of configs, I'm planning on adding :
 - New features I haven't though of just yet / that gets requested > `practice_gui` :

 ### NEW UPDATE